Stereoscopic Player Localization

 English.lng or German.lng and translating all lines of the derived file.
 Once you

 see a localization file, it will be quite obvious how they work.
-Stereoscopic Player allows to select the language manually in the File|Settings
+Stereoscopic Player

-dialog, so it is possible to try out languages different from your operating system's
+to try out languages different from your operating system's language.

 There is a a localization tool